johnwcowan/r7rs-work/ParallelPromisesCowan.md

 analogous to ordinary Scheme promises, except that implementations are allowed to execute part or all of such a promise in parallel with regular execution.
-An ordinary promise is not evaluated (and does not perform any side effects) until it is forced, whereas parallel promises may be evaluated either completely or up to an implementation-determined point when they are created.
+An ordinary promise is not evaluated (and does not perform any side effects) until it is forced, whereas parallel promises may be evaluated either completely or up to an implementation-determined point either as soon as they are created or at any time after that.
 If any evaluation is left to do when a parallel promise is forced, it is done at that time.

 A parallel promise, unlike a thread, is intended to provide parallelism for potentially limited computations.